osgi/osgi.enroute.site/_appnotes/resolving.md

 <img src="https://user-images.githubusercontent.com/200494/31168644-59c03bc2-a8f6-11e7-800b-5abb32609f67.png" width="50%">

-One or more resources from the `Browse Repos` list can selected and then dragged to the `Run Requirements` list to the left.
+One or more resources from the `Browse Repos` list can be selected and then dragged to the `Run Requirements` list to the left.
 This adds an _identity requirement_ to the set of initial requirements.
 You can also drag a resource to the `Run Blacklist` and `Run Bundles` lists.

 ### Run Requirements